Minjee-Seo/Minjee-Seo/README.md

 B.S. in Mechanical and Biomedical Engineering, Ewha W.Univ (~2023.02)

-Integrated M.S./Ph.D. student in School of Mathematics and Computing, Computational Science and Engineering, Yonsei Univ (2023.03~)
+Integrated M.S./Ph.D. student in School of Mathematics and Computing (Computational Science and Engineering), Yonsei Univ (2023.03~)

 #### Curriculum Vitae